altankurt/weather-app/README.md

 ## About the API Key

 - This application uses the OpenWeatherMap API to fetch weather data.
+- Your API key is stored in the browser's session storage.
-- For security reasons, your API key is stored locally and is only valid for the duration of your browser session.
+- The API key remains valid until you close the browser or tab.
+- If you refresh the page, you won't need to re-enter the API key.
-- When you close the browser or tab, your API key is deleted, and you'll need to enter it again.
+- When you open a new tab or restart the browser, you'll need to enter the API key again.

 ## Technologies